Getting To Shiga Kogen

 Other Ski Resorts Nearby

 Another way to get to nearby ski resorts is to catch the bus back into Nagano and then get another bus out, but this is somewhat time consuming.
-Otherwise you can catch a taxi.-->
+Otherwise you can use Chuo Taxi which is only economical if you have a group.

 150